-With that in mind, Brady might decide it’s better to finish on top — he led the NFL in passing yards and touchdowns this season — than play his last season on a dysfunctional team without Super Bowl aspirations.
+With that in mind, Brady might decide it’s better to finish on top — he led the NFL in passing yards and touchdowns this season — than play his last season a dysfunctional team without Super Bowl aspirations.

-After all, Belichick taught Brady it’s always better to get out a year early opposed to a year late.
+Belichick taught Brady it’s always better to get out a year early opposed to a year late.